Sharma2003/Assignment-Zeotop/README.md

+t:
-eCommerce Transactions Dataset - Data Science Assignment Overview
+eCommerce Transactions Analysis

-This project is centered around an eCommerce Transactions dataset and involves tasks like Exploratory Data Analysis (EDA), predictive modeling, and clustering for business insights and customer segmentation.
-The dataset consists of three files: Customers.csv, Products.csv, and Transactions.csv.
+This project is a comprehensive analysis of an eCommerce Transactions dataset, including Exploratory Data Analysis (EDA), predictive modeling, and customer segmentation.

-The project aims to evaluate the candidate's skills in:

-    Analyzing and extracting insights from data.
-    Building predictive models.
-    Applying clustering techniques for customer segmentation.

 Dataset Description
-1. Customers.csv

-    CustomerID: Unique identifier for each customer.
-    CustomerName: Name of the customer.
-    Region: Continent where the customer resides.
-    SignupDate: Date of customer signup.

-2. Products.csv

-    ProductID: Unique identifier for each product.
-    ProductName: Name of the product.
-    Category: Product category.
-    Price: Product price in USD.

-3. Transactions.csv

-    TransactionID: Unique identifier for each transaction.
-    CustomerID: ID of the customer who made the transaction.
-    ProductID: ID of the product sold.
-    TransactionDate: Date of the transaction.
-    Quantity: Quantity of the product purchased.
-    TotalValue: Total transaction value.
-    Price: Price of the product sold.
+The dataset consists of three CSV files:

+    Customers.csv: Contains customer details (e.g., CustomerID, Name, Region, SignupDate).
+    Products.csv: Details about products (e.g., ProductID, Name, Category, Price).
+    Transactions.csv: Records of transactions (e.g., TransactionID, CustomerID, ProductID, Quantity, TotalValue).

 Project Tasks
-Task 1: Exploratory Data Analysis (EDA) and Business Insights
+1. Exploratory Data Analysis (EDA)

-    Perform EDA on the dataset to uncover trends and patterns.
-    Derive at least 5 business insights, focusing on actionable recommendations.
-    Deliverables:
-        A Jupyter Notebook with the EDA code.
-        A PDF report summarizing the insights.
+    Conducted detailed analysis to identify trends, patterns, and outliers.
+    Generated key business insights, summarized in the accompanying report.

-Task 2: Lookalike Model
+2. Lookalike Model

-    Build a Lookalike Model to recommend 3 similar customers for each user based on their profile and transaction history.
+    Developed a model to recommend similar customers based on profile and transaction history.
-    Use both customer and product information to assign similarity scores.
-    Deliverables:
-        A Lookalike.csv file with mappings of customer IDs and similarity scores for the first 20 customers (CustomerID: C0001 - C0020).
-        A Jupyter Notebook with the model code.
+    Output includes a similarity score and top 3 recommendations for each customer.

-Task 3: Customer Segmentation (Clustering)
+3. Customer Segmentation

-    Perform clustering to segment customers using their profile and transaction information.
+    Performed clustering to group customers based on demographics and transaction behavior.
-    Evaluate clusters with metrics like the DB Index and visualize the results.
+    Evaluated clusters using metrics like DB Index and visualized results for clarity.
-    Deliverables:
-        A PDF report detailing the clustering results, including:
-            Number of clusters formed.
-            DB Index value.
-            Other metrics.
-        A Jupyter Notebook with the clustering code.

-    Follow the naming and formatting conventions strictly to avoid disqualification.
+Deliverables

+    EDA Report: A PDF summarizing findings and insights.
+    Python Scripts: Clean and efficient code for all tasks.
+    Lookalike.csv: Contains top 3 similar customers for selected CustomerIDs.
+    Clustering Report: Describes the number of clusters, metrics, and visualizations.

+Key Insights

+    Insightful EDA findings to inform business strategies.
+    Lookalike model for personalized marketing.
+    Customer segmentation for targeted engagement.

-Tools and Libraries
+Tools and Technologies

-This project is implemented in Python using the following libraries:

-    Pandas
-    NumPy
-    Matplotlib/Seaborn
-    Scikit-learn
+    Python (pandas, scikit-learn, matplotlib, seaborn, etc.)
+    Jupyter Notebook for code and visualizations.